History of Minsk: World War II

+Post-war period

 After World War II Minsk was re-built, but not re-constructed.
 The historical centre was substituted in the 1940s and 1950 by Stalinist architecture, which favoured grand buildings, broad avenues and wide squares.
 In the following years the city grew rapidly as a result of massive industrialisation.
 This generated the so-called Minsk Phenomenon in the 1960s and 1970s (the phenomenon was caused by combining R&D-intensive manufacturing, research institutions and highly skilled labour, which resulted in high rates of output expansion).
 Minsk became an important centre for manufacturing (trucks, tractors, refrigerators, television sets, military equipment, optical, etc.) and science.
 It was home to the Belarusian Academy of Sciences, dozens of R&D institutes in both academic and applied sciences and several universities.

 Since the 1960s Minsk's population has grown rapidly, reaching 1 million in 1972 and 1.5 million in 1986.
 Rapid population growth was primarily driven by mass migration of young unskilled workers from rural areas of Belarus as well as migration of skilled workers from other parts of the Soviet Union.
 To house the expanding population, Minsk grew dramatically.
 Its surrounding villages were absorbed and rebuilt as mikroraions, districts of high-density apartment housing.
 They were normally known as sleeping districts, as they contained few workplaces and entertainment venues.
 Among the mikroraions, Chyzhouka was built in the 1960s, Serabranka, Zahad, Kurasoushchyna (expanded), Paudnyovy Zahad, Uskhod in the 1970s, Kuntsaushchyna, Malinauka and Uruchcha in the 1980s.
 To link mikroraions and the city centre, public transportation was developed.
 It consisted of buses, trolleybuses, trams, and since 1984 of metro system (see Minsk Metro).
 Minsk Circular Road has been built to provide a bypass for through traffic.
 International airport (Minsk-2) was built in 1982.

 In the late 1980s Minsk once again became a centre for Belarusian national movement.
 Manifestations and protests during Perestroika called for a return to the use of the Belarusian language and other reforms.
 In early 1990 Minsk was a location of unexpected industrial action by thousands of workers calling for both economic and political reform.
 In December 1991 Minsk played an important role in the dissolution of the Soviet Union, as the leaders of Russia, Ukraine and Belarus met there for dissolution talks.
 Since 1991 Minsk has been the capital of the independent Republic of Belarus.